nehapandit203/Low-Level-Designs/README.md

 #### *Step 3 : Actual Coding (60-75 mins)*

-* **Start Code(45-60 mins) :** Once thoughts are structured start coding, keep in mind to follow the SOLID Principle, Design Pattern, and OOPS wherever possible
+* **Start Code :** Once thoughts are structured start coding, keep in mind to follow the SOLID Principle, Design Pattern, and OOPS wherever possible
 * **Explanation:** Clearly explain your thought process and design decisions to the interviewer.

   Note: Some of them have hidden DSA Problems interviewer may ask you.
 Take care of time consideration.